 My biggest concern is with the use of certain stimulant medications that, when given for the wrong reasons due to a possible misdiagnosis, can cause undesirable side effects.
 I personally feel that although medication can be helpful there are other alternatives and possible causes of symptoms that should always be investigated and exhausted first.
+Besides, don't we all have some type of tendencies toward this disorder?
+With the excessive use of stimulating phones, tablets and TV, it's no wonder we can't pay attention to boring lectures or follow instructions!
+My kids act like they are on another planet if there's an electronic present.

 What is ADHD?

+This is a chronic condition that occurs consistently over time and affects one's ability to function adequately in a variety of environments.
 Also an acronym for Attention Deficit Hyperactivity Disorder, the three main types are:

 Often times there are coexisting behavior disorders that occur with ADHD symptoms.
 All of these are referred for mental health treatment services more than any other disorders of childhood and are the most commonly diagnosed.